Portrait of Stephan Geraedts, Husband of Isabella Coymans

-Portrait of Stephan Geraedts, Husband of Isabella Coymans is an oil on canvas painting by Dutch Golden Age painter Frans Hals.
-The painting was originally part of a couple of pendant wedding portraits.
-Hals probably painted the present portrait, Stephanus Geraerdts', alderman in Haarlem (lefthand portrait), and the accompanying portrait of the latter's wife Isabella Coymans (righthand portrait) around 1650–1652, six or seven years after their marriage in 1644.
+Portrait of Stephan Geraedts, Husband of Isabella Coymans is a late oil on canvas painting by the Dutch Golden Age painter Frans Hals, made when the artist was about 70.
+The painting is one of a pendant pair of wedding portraits, now separated.
+Hals probably painted the present portrait, Stephanus Geraerdts', an alderman of Haarlem, which was designed to be on the left, and the accompanying portrait of his wife Isabella Coymans (right hand portrait) around 1650–1652, six or seven years after their marriage in 1644.
 Isabella's portrait is now in a private collection in Paris.

 The portraits have been separated since 1886.
-Though many pendant wedding portraits from the Dutch Golden Age have since been split up, this particular pair of portraits receive the most commentary about this fact in the documentation.

 Context

 Frans Hals

 The Hals family moved to Haarlem before the fall of Antwerp in 1585.
 This city welcomed skilled artisans and political refugees with open arms.
 Partly because of this, Haarlem grew into an economic and artistic center.
 The family of the Flemish textile worker Franchoys Hals and his wife included two important artists.
 They were Frans (Antwerp, 1582 - Haarlem 1666) and Dirk (Haarlem 1591 - Haarlem 1656).

 There is much uncertainty about Frans Hals' first steps into the painting world.
 The second edition of Karel van Mander's Schilderboek from 1618 mentions him as a student of the latter.
 However, the style of his works leans towards Jacob Jordaens and Peter Paul Rubens, both Antwerpians, like Hals.

 In 1610, Hals joined the Haarlem Guild of Saint Luke, a year later he produced his earliest known work, Jacobus Saffirus.
 This early work is characterized by a smooth brushwork, a faithful representation of his model and a spontaneous pose.
 He depicted the head vividly and strongly lit, something that is also reminiscent of Caravaggio.
 The painter's earliest style is characterized by a lively coloration, which later becomes more sober.
 He rather depicted his portraits static and frontal, against a dark golden brown or olive green background.
 Many of his subjects wear black clothing.